Great Planes RV-4

 * Wing.

-thing over the plan and then glued the pieces together with thin CA. One discrepancy I noticed in the plan and instructions concerned the placement of root rib W1.
+I assembled the whole thing over the plan and then glued the pieces together with thin CA. One discrepancy I noticed in the plan and instructions concerned the placement of root rib W1.
 To correspond to the wing's dihedral angle, this rib has to be set at a slant-it instead of vertically, as shown.
 A dihedral gauge would have been helpful here.
 I didn't remove the wing from the building board until after I had glued on the 3/32-inch leading-edge sheeting, the trailing-edge sheeting and the capstrips.
 I then turned the wing over and sheeted the bottom.

-he installed were a bit complicated.
+The instructions covering the construction of the trailing edge where the wing bolts are to he installed were a bit complicated.
 Study each step carefully before you begin this part of the construction.
 I found it easier to shape the balsa blocks before they were glued into place.

 The RV-4 has molded ABS plastic wingtips.
 These were trimmed and glued into place, and I sanded the wing to match their contours.

-been covered; then paint and attach them.
+You can leave the tips off until after the wing has been covered; then paint and attach them.
 Next, I built the ailerons and functional flaps using the plan as a guide.

-fit them to the wing with the provided hinges.
+I then trial-- fit them to the wing with the provided hinges.
 I joined the wing halves with an 1/8-inch lite-ply dihedral brace and an 1/8-inch dihedral brace doubler then slid this assembly into the openings in the ribs and twisted it into place against the spars.
 I used 30-minute Pro Poxy for this joint.
 I assembled four servo trays for the aileron and flap servos and glued them into the wing at the locations shown on the plan.
 The addition of the center sheeting completed the wing's construction.

 * Fuselage.

-and that the firewall notches are correctly cut so that the firewall has built-in right thrust.
+Make sure that you build both a left and a right fuselage side, and that the firewall notches are correctly cut so that the firewall has built-in right thrust.
 Also, when you assemble components that reference the right or left side of the fuselage, take the time to be sure you are working with the correct side.
 I sheeted the turtle deck and the top of the fuselage forward of the canopy with 3/32-- inch balsa.
 Patterns are provided with the kit, but a lot of trimming is required.
 I sprayed the out-facing sides of the balsa sheets with water and ammonia so that they wouldn't split when bent around the formers.

 * Engine and radio installation.